NeRC: Neural Ranging Correction through Differentiable Moving Horizon Location Estimation: Unification and Profiling

 First, we profile them as standalone positioning engines, without any neural modules involved.
 The forward testing loss (positioning errors) and computational time are shown in \autoref{fig:rmse3D} and 6b.

 \autoref{fig:rmse3D} indicates that MHE-w/-AC maintains a lead over other algorithms as the horizon size is small.
-Unlike the filtering-based MHE-F, which executes a single-pass update at each step, MHE-w/-AC adopts an optimization-based approach that iteratively processes the measurements at every time step.
-Although MHE-w/o-AC also follows an optimization-based strategy, it only leverages measurements within the current horizon, disregarding prior information.
-This omission significantly degrades its performance in short horizons.
+By contrast, MHE-w/o-AC leverages measurements within the current horizon and disregards prior information, which significantly degrades its performance in short horizons.
 Increasing the horizon size can narrow down the performance gap between MHE-w/-AC and MHE-w/o-AC.
 Once the horizon extends beyond a certain threshold---approximately 65 in this example---MHE-w/o-AC begins to outperform MHE-w/-AC.
 At that point, the window is sufficiently long to retain informative measurements for current-state estimation, while older data outside the window degrades performance \cite{ling1996state,ling1999receding,weng2025recedinghorizonrecursivelocation}.
-Nevertheless, continuously increasing the horizon size does not always lead to improved performance.
+Continuously increasing the horizon size does not always lead to improved performance.
 A typical performance curve of MHE-w/o-AC initially decreases to a minimum, then gradually converges back toward that of MHE-w/-AC \cite{rao2002constrained, weng2025recedinghorizonrecursivelocation}.
 In this dataset, we observe that the turning point occurs at a horizon length of approximately 450.
 The filtering-based MHE-F exhibits the same performance regardless of the chosen horizon size \cite{muske1993receding,weng2025recedinghorizonrecursivelocation}.

 Regarding the computation time of each method, \autoref{fig: forwardTime} shows that the forward time increases as the horizon size enlarges.
 Among the methods, MHE-F demonstrates the fastest performance, benefiting from its recursive filtering structure.
 In contrast, the optimization-based approaches are naturally slower, as they solve a nonlinear least squares problem at each time step.
-Notably, MHE-w/-AC incurs slightly more computation than MHE-w/o-AC for the same horizon size, due to the additional optimization involved in incorporating the arrival cost.
+Notably, MHE-w/-AC incurs slightly more computation than MHE-w/o-AC for the same horizon size, due to the additional optimization for the arrival cost.
 However, MHE-w/-AC can achieve superior positioning accuracy with a smaller horizon, thereby taking less computational time to reach similar performance levels.